18F/handbook/_pages/business-units/18f/how-18f-works/18f-project-lifecycle.md

 Dashboard is updated again to move the opportunity into the **Qualified** stage, meaning that we believe it's a good project that we should try to take on.

-Once an opportunity is qualified, the account manager writes up a scope of work, taking input from the BD lead and/or portfolio directors.
-The scope of work is our proposal for how 18F would help the partner agency.
-The account manager sends it off for their review, and there can be some back-and-forth ironing out all the details.
-Once both sides agree on the scope of work, the dashboard is updated.
+Once an opportunity is qualified, the account manager writes up a short proposal to get aligned on the partner need, desired outcomes, and general shape of the work.
+This proposal can include input from the BD lead and/or portfolio directors.
+They then send it off for the partner agency to review.
+There can be some back-and-forth ironing out all the details, but once both sides agree on the proposal, the dashboard is updated.
 The opportunity gets moved into the **Scoped** stage.
 Additionally, a [Project🔒](https://airtable.com/tblRHYBJtIZOxImMd/viw48sDuxG6HSKOhN?blocks=hide) is created in the Dashboard, also staged to **Scoped**.
 This reflects our optimism that the opportunity is going to turn into a real project that will need to be staffed.

 > **NOTE:** A project can be related to multiple opportunities, which means the
-> project is ultimately funded by multiple simultaneous IAAs.
+> project is ultimately funded by multiple consecutive IAAs.
 Similarly, an
 > opportunity can spawn multiple projects, depending on the partner agency's
 > needs.